JefferyCuiWU/BME-589-Project/README.md

 Gradient cosine measures structural fidelity by computing the cosine similarity of the Sobel gradient fields of $x$ and $y$:
 $$\displaystyle \frac{\langle\nabla x,\nabla y\rangle}{\|\nabla x\|\,\|\nabla y\|}$$.
 A value of 1 indicates perfect preservation of edge directions; values ≥ 0.95 are typically acceptable, 0.90–0.95 indicates minor edge shifts, and values below 0.90 suggest noticeable deformations.
 High gradient‐cosine scores confirm that anatomical structures remain aligned after denoising.

+### Usage Information

+In the [Metrics](Metrics) folder, we provide two scripts for metrics evaluation.
+They only differ from the input type.
+If you are evaluating results of models in HU unit and stored as 3D volumes, please use [metrics_HU_3D.py](Metrics
+/metrics_HU_3D.py).
+If you are evaluating results in (0,1) and stored as slices, please use [metrics_01_slice.py](Metrics /metrics_01_slice.py).
+The calculations for the metrics are the same.

+We have saved the results of metrics evaluation in [Results](BME-589-Project/Metrics /Results/).